 The STAY program provides a comprehensive range of support services for transition age young adults (TAY) age 18 through 24 in Alameda County who have significant mental health disabilities and are unserved or underserved by the current system.
 The primary goals for the STAY program are to support participants in accessing safe, stable housing in achieving their individualized, recovery-focused goals and in functioning as self-sufficiently as possible within their homes and communities.

-Transitions provides therapy and other services to youth and young adult MediCal recipients ages 15.5 to 21 years old who suffer from moderate to severe mental health challenges.
+Transitions provides therapy and other services to youth and young adult MediCal recipients in Alameda County ages 15.5 to 21 years old who suffer from moderate to severe mental health challenges.
 The program also has the capacity to serve adults ages 21 to 25 with approval from Alameda County Behavioral Health Care Services.